Feral predator-free areas project

-These world-leading partnerships will see the return of mammals such as the greater bilby, numbat, and the golden bandicoot.
+These world-leading partnerships have seen the return of mammals such as the greater bilby, numbat, and the golden bandicoot.
 Some reintroduced species have not been seen in the wild in NSW for over 100 years.
 They are now thriving again in the absence of feral cats and foxes.

 These locally extinct mammal species are being reintroduced to Sturt National Park, Mallee Cliffs National Park and Pilliga State Conservation Area.
 The selected project sites support ideal habitat and are located within the former range of the species being reintroduced.

-NPWS is now expanding the network of feral predator-free areas with the development of 4 new sites at Ngambaa Nature Reserve, Yathong Nature Reserve, South East Forests National Park, and Shanes Park in Western Sydney.
+NPWS is now expanding the network of feral predator-free areas with the establishment of 4 new sites at Yiraaldiya National Park in western Sydney, Ngambaa Nature Reserve, Nungatta in South East Forest National Park and Yathong Nature Reserve.
 The 4 new areas will triple the size of the current network of feral predator-free areas on the national park estate, and result in a measurable conservation benefit for at least 50 threatened species.